 2018 "Eine jüdische Stellungsnahme 50 Jahre nach Nostra Aetate: Reflexionen eines europäischen jüdischen Theologen" in Perspektiven christlich-jüdischer Erneuerung im sechsten Jahrzehnt nach Nostra aetate 4, ed., M Himmelbauer, Herder, pp. 99-115.

-2018 "Theology and Ethics of Jewish-Christian Relations", Righting Relations After the Holocaust and Vatican II: essays in honor of Fr.
-Dr. John T. M. Pawlikowski, New York: Paulist Press.
+2018 "Theology and Ethics of Jewish-Christian Relations", Righting Relations After the Holocaust and Vatican II: Essays in honor of Fr.
+Dr. John T. M. Pawlikowski, New York: Paulist Press (forthcoming).

 2017 "The Changing Religious Landscape: Implications for Civil Society and Foreign Affairs", Bulletin of the Royal Institute for interfaith Studies, Amman, The Royal Institute for Inter-Faith Studies, volume 14, pp 19-32.

 2017 "Jewish-Christian Relations", The Jewish Annotated New Testament (Second edition), Amy-Jill Levine and Marc Z. Brettler eds., Oxford: Oxford Univ Press, pp 763-67.

 2016 "A Muslim and Jewish Perspective on Dialogue between Islam and Judaism" (with Akbar Ahmed), Handbook of Muslim-Jewish Relations, Routledge, edited by J Meri, pp 253-70.